Lauren Greenfield: The Kingmaker

+TV Series

+Social Studies

+Greenfield created and directed Social Studies for FX, a 2024 documentary series following high school students over the course of a school year in Los Angeles, exploring the lives of a generation growing up online.
+On Metacritic, it has a weighted average score of 81 out of 100 based on 6 reviews, indicating "universal acclaim".

+In February, 2025 Social Studies was nominated for a 2025 Independent Spirit Award for Best New Non-Scripted or Documentary Series.
+In June 2025, the series received the Gotham Award for Best Breakthrough Nonfiction Series on June 2, 2025.
+On July 15, 2025, the series was nominated for an Emmy Award in the Best Documentary or Nonfiction Series category.

 Collections

 Her photography, including entire bodies of work like Fast Forward, Girl Culture, "Thin", and "Generation Wealth" is in many major collections such as the Art Institute of Chicago, Los Angeles County Museum of Art, the New Orleans Museum of Art, the J. Paul Getty Museum, the San Francisco Museum of Modern Art, the Smithsonian National Museum of American History, the International Center of Photography, the Center for Creative Photography, the Museum of Fine Arts Houston, the Harvard University Archive, the Smith College Museum of Art, the Clinton Library, and the French Ministry of Culture.

 Exhibitions

-Alongside her books, Fast Forward, Girl Culture, "THIN", and "Generation Wealth" Greenfield produced four large-scale traveling exhibitions with the same names, which have been seen in museums and cultural institutions around the world.
+Alongside her books, Fast Forward, Girl Culture, Thin, and Generation Wealth Greenfield produced four large-scale traveling exhibitions with the same names.

-In concert with the publication of her debut monograph, Fast Forward: Growing Up in the Shadow of Hollywood (Knopf 1997), her first major show, Fast Forward had its US debut at the International Center for Photography (ICP) in 1997.
+In concert with the publication of her debut monograph, Fast Forward: Growing Up in the Shadow of Hollywood (1997), her first major show, Fast Forward had its US debut at the International Center for Photography (ICP) in 1997.
 The show was exhibited in France, the Netherlands, Italy, Russia and a number of cultural venues in North America.

-The success of her second monograph, Girl Culture (2002), and the accompanying show helped to cement her worldwide reputation as a documentary photographer.
-The book was reprinted five times by Chronicle Books and the show was exhibited at more than 29 venues around the world (France, Germany, the Netherlands, Russia and United States).
+The accompanying show to her second monograph, Girl Culture (2002), was exhibited at more than 29 venues around the world (France, Germany, the Netherlands, Russia and United States).

-Her third major exhibition, THIN, accompanied both a feature-length documentary film, Thin (HBO, 2006), and a published photographic book, Thin (2006).
+Her third major exhibition, Thin, accompanied both a feature-length documentary film, Thin (HBO, 2006), and a photographic book, Thin (2006).
 The exhibition debuted at The Women's Museum in Dallas, Texas and continued to exhibit through 2010.

-In May 2011, Greenfield received the honor of being the only photographer to be chosen twice as a Featured Artist at The Annenberg Space for Photography, as part of its exhibition, "Beauty CULTure" (Los Angeles, 2011), as one of only four Featured Photographers.
+In May 2011, Greenfield was a Featured Artist at The Annenberg Space for Photography, as part of its exhibition, Beauty CULTure (Los Angeles, 2011).
 Greenfield was also commissioned by The Annenberg Space for Photography to direct a 30-minute documentary film about the subject of the exhibition.
 The resultant film forms the centerpiece of the exhibition.
 In 2011, the exhibition received the Lucie Award for Curator (Kohle Yohannan) / Exhibition of the Year.